Pixels128/Pixels128/README.md

 ### Hi there 👋

-I'm Joey.
-I'm a student pursuing Computer Science.
-I hope to become a researcher.

 <!--
 **Pixels128/Pixels128** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.